 - 7.12 The Defined Benefit plan is mature and its funding is very sensitive to future experience.
-A lower than expected investment return would significantly reduce the "actuarial surplus". - 7.13 The chart below shows the impact on the VBI in an adverse scenario where the return is 0% for the year to 30 June 2019 and all other experience is as expected.
-A best estimate return of 6.0% p.a. (net of tax) is assumed from 1 July 2019.
+A lower than expected investment return would significantly reduce the "actuarial surplus". - 7.13 The chart below shows the impact on the VBI in an adverse scenario where the return is 0% for the year to 30 June 2020 and all other experience is as expected.
+A best estimate return of 6.0% p.a. (net of tax) is assumed from 1 July 2020.

-- 7.14 If the return is 0% in 2018/19, the VBI is expected to fall to 100%.
+- 7.14 If the return is 0% in 2019/20, the VBI is expected to fall to 101%.
 In the event of negative return, however, the VBI would likely fall to below 100% (i.e. an unsatisfactory financial position).
 If this occurred, additional employer contributions may be required to restore the Defined Benefit plan's VBI to 100% within the legislated three years. - 7.15 On the other hand, if experience is favourable, an even larger "actuarial surplus" could result.
 The Board would need to consider how to treat such an "actuarial surplus".
 We understand that if this occurs any residual assets would eventually be distributed to relevant Authorities in accordance with Clause A.15 of the Trust Deed.
 The Board may also wish to consider adopting a more defensive investment strategy in order to reduce the investment risk.

-Events since 30 June 2018
+Events since 30 June 2019

-7.16 Vision Super has advised that the investment returns for the month of July 2018 for the Defined Benefit plan was 1.47% (equivalent to 19.1% p.a.).
-This is higher than the expected return of 6.00% p.a. and therefore will have had a slight positive impact on the financial position.
-As such, we expect that the VBI of the Defined Benefit plan will continue to remain above 100%.
-This does not impact our recommendations.

-7.17 We are not aware of any other events subsequent to 30 June 2018 that would materially impact upon the results of the actuarial investigation of the Defined Benefit plan.
+- 7.16 Vision Super has advised that the investment returns for the month of July 2019 for the Defined Benefit plan was 1.37% and -0.53% for the month of August 2019 (equivalent to 5.10% p.a.).
+This is lower than the expected return of 6.00% p.a. and therefore will have had a slight negative impact on the financial position.
+However, we expect that the VBI of the Defined Benefit plan will continue to remain above 100%.
+This does not impact our recommendations. - 7.17 We are not aware of any other events subsequent to 30 June 2019 that would materially impact upon the results of the actuarial investigation of the Defined Benefit plan.